coral/nodecg-samples/README.md

 nodecg-samples
 ==============

-Sample packages for use with NodeCG
+Sample bundles for use with NodeCG